 Brittany Ferries

-- If you travel with the caravan, you are also not allowed to take too much gas through the Eurotunnel.* This concerns a maximum of 47 kg of gas (+/- 93 litres) for one container and 50 kg of gas if there are several containers present.
-The ferry services often have the same or similar rules, all gas bottles may not be connected and must be turned off.
+- If you travel with a caravan, you are also not allowed to take too much gas through the Eurotunnel.* This concerns a maximum of 47 kg of gas (+/- 93 liters) for one container and 50 kg of gas if several containers are present.
+The ferry services often have the same or similar rules.
+All gas bottles may not be connected and must be turned off.

 - Campers longer than 9 meters usually have to be booked through the freight departments, in which case you should contact DFDS, for example.